First visit to Lake Louise

 The two lakes

 Most first-time visitors want to see Lake Louise and Moraine Lake.
 They are not the same place.
 Lake Louise is a short drive from the village.
-Moraine Lake is about 14 km further up a separate road, and that road is closed to personal vehicles year-round.
-You cannot drive to Moraine Lake.
-You need a shuttle, a bus, or a bike.
+Moraine Lake is about 14 km further up a separate road, and that road is managed without normal personal-vehicle access.
+Most visitors reach it by shuttle, transit, approved operator, or bike.

 Both lakes are worth seeing.
 But they have separate access systems and require separate planning.
 If you want both in one day, that is doable, but you need to understand the Lake Connector and plan your timing around it.